I beg to move,

 All of us want to see standards rise, but to equate rising standards with a particular form of examination is to confuse two different things.
 The question is always about what we are testing.
-I note that the Minister said pupils do not have to use quotes, but then he said there will be extra marks for the intelligent use of text and quotes, which is precisely why teachers need to teach their children to memorise a lot of the text—because they want them to get high marks.
+I note that the Minister said pupils do not have to use quotes, but then said there will be extra marks for the intelligent use of text and quotes, which is precisely why teachers need to teach their children to memorise a lot of the text—because they want them to get high marks.

 The Minister illustrated the importance of the exact words when he referred to our understanding of things such as Catch-22.
 When Heller wrote the book he first called it “Catch-14”.
 When he was asked why he changed it, he said that 22 was funnier than 14, which illustrates exactly why the exact words are important.

-If we are to test students at a higher level to enable our best students to show what they can do, we should move away from making our exams so much a test of memory and move towards encouraging our children to do more analysis and evaluation of the text and to develop the skills that they will need in their future lives.
+If we are to test students at a higher level to enable our best students to show what they can do, we should move away from making our exams so much a test of memory and towards encouraging our children to do more analysis and evaluation of the text and to develop the skills that they will need in their future lives.